 Each RHE2X transmitter has a user operation interface consisting of a color LCD screen and three pushbuttons.
 The screen and pushbuttons are used to navigate through a hierarchical menu structure that logically and intuitively organizes the various features and functions available within the programming set supplied with the instrument.
-This chapter gives a short introduction into operation of the RHE28 through the front panel user interface.
-For more detailed information, please refer to the RHE2x Desktop Reference Manual.
+This chapter gives a short introduction into operation of the RHE26/27 through the front panel user interface.
+For more detailed information, please refer to the RHE2X Desktop Reference Manual.

-- By RHECom PC software through the RS485 serial port See Chapter 5 for details - Through Modbus commands via the RS485 serial port See Chapter 5 for details
+2) By RHECom PC software through either USB connection or the RS485 serial port

+See Chapter 5 for details

+3) Through Modbus commands via the RS485 serial port

+See Chapter 5 for details